Phenotypic plasticity: Animals

 The developmental effects of nutrition and temperature have been demonstrated.
 The gray wolf (Canis lupus) has wide phenotypic plasticity.
 Additionally, male speckled wood butterflies have two morphs: one with three dots on its hindwing, and one with four dots on its hindwings.
 The development of the fourth dot is dependent on environmental conditions – more specifically, location and the time of year.
 In amphibians, the mutable rain frog (Pristimantis mutabilis) has remarkable phenotypic plasticity, as does the red-eyed tree frog (Agalychnis callidryas), whose embryos exhibit phenotypic plasticity by hatching early to protect themselves in response to egg disturbance.
 Another example is the southern rockhopper penguin.
 Rockhopper penguins are present at a variety of climates and locations; Amsterdam Island's subtropical waters, Kerguelen Archipelago and Crozet Archipelago's subantarctic coastal waters.
 Due to the species plasticity they are able to express different strategies and foraging behaviors depending on the climate and environment.
 A main factor that has influenced the species' behavior is where food is located.

+Fish

+Fish exhibit phenotypic plasticity by altering their physical traits in response to environmental changes.
+This allows them to gain fitness and reproductive success.
+In the northern swordtail fish (Xiphophorus multilineatus), the females invest in reproduction.
+The females adjust their investment in eggs based on the attractiveness of their mate.
+A physical change of the male fish is described as a "courter" male.
+These courters are bigger and are preferred by the females.
+The males have a higher reproductive success rate because the females prefer them, and their size limits competition with other males.
+The strength of female preference for courters grow with female size and age, which influence the male mating success.

+Another morphological trait that the male swordtail fish can exhibit is described as a "sneaker" male.
+These fish are significantly smaller than the courter males.
+Because sneaker males are smaller than courters, they reach sexual maturity faster to increase the probability of reproduction.
+Instead of courting, they gain fertilizations by sneaking copulations.
+Sneakers secretly fertilize eggs while the courter males are distracted courting a female.

+The courter versus sneaker traits in males are inherited from the father or the Y-chromosome.
+The sons of sneaker males will develop into sneaker males.

+Phenotypic plasticity can sometimes mimic genetic speciation, complicating taxonomic inventories.
+For example, different phylogenetic lineages of the common roach (Rutilus rutilus) are capable of independently forming a distinct characteristic "molluscivorous" morph in response to specific ecological pressures (such as the invasion of zebra mussels).
+This demonstrates that the tendency toward specific morphogenesis can be a shared ancestral trait, and morphological divergence does not always warrant the delineation of new evolutionary lineages.